Grilled Portobello Mushrooms with Walnut Arugula Pesto

 I already have quite a few barbecued vegetable side dishes on the site, like these Grilled Scallions & Asparagus and this Eggplant, but unfortunately the options for a vegetarian main dish is quite limited.

-Enter these portobello mushrooms which would satisfy even the hungriest carnivore.
+Enter these Grilled Portobello Mushrooms which would satisfy even the hungriest carnivore.
 If you are looking for a filling “meaty” vegetable to serve a crowd, these mushrooms are perfect.

 These aren’t just grilled mushrooms, they are marinated grilled mushrooms and let me tell you, the marinade takes them to a whole new level of deliciousness.
 It’s a similar marinade to something I would use for steak, which only increases the “meatiness” of the mushrooms.
 They absorb a lot of the marinade so every bite is incredibly flavourful.